TomConlin/Semantic_Exchange_Format/README.md

-It is only quasi true because if we allow the same node be shared by different graphs then, __when combined__, there may be one incoming edge from each of the different graphs the node belongs to which is exactly what we want.
+It is only quasi true because if we allow the same node be shared by different graphs then, __when combined__, there may be one incoming edge from each of the different graphs the node belongs to, which is exactly what we want.

 With these three constraints we have simplified general graphs into [directed rooted trees](https://en.wikipedia.org/wiki/Tree_\(graph_theory\))